-Well, according to a new study in the journal Obstetrical and Gynecological Survey, there are already several effective ways your pain can be minimized at your gynecologist’s office.
-These include topical anesthesia, oral painkillers, anti-anxiety medication, distracting yourself by listening to music on your MP3 player or watching a video on your tablet and holding the hand of a comforting nurse.
+Well, according to a 2016 study in the journal Obstetrical and Gynecological Survey, there are already several effective ways your pain can be minimized at your gynecologist’s office.
+These include topical anesthesia, oral painkillers, anti-anxiety medication, distracting yourself by listening to music on your MP3 player, watching a video on your tablet or holding the hand of a comforting nurse.

 Some doctors are more proactive about minimizing your pain and will offer you some or all of these options.
 But, if yours doesn’t, speak up!
 Ask to use more of these pain-reducing techniques to help improve your comfort.

 You’ll be helping yourself by making your gyn appointments less stressful, which will encourage you to make important gyn appointments sooner–a key way to protect your health.